Is Kourtney Kardashian Still Dating Boyfriend Younes Bendjima? She’s Spotted Attending Church With Bieber

-Kourtney Kardashian’s boyfriend, Younes Bendjima, was noticeably absent last night when the 38-year-old Keeping Up With the Kardashians star attended a church service with her rumored ex-boyfriend Justin Bieber.
+Kourtney Kardashian’s boyfriend, Younes Bendjima, was noticeably absent last night when the 38-year-old Keeping Up With the Kardashians star attended a church service with her rumored ex-boyfriend, Justin Bieber.

 Although Kardashian, 38, and Bendjima, 24, appeared to be going strong earlier this month when they were caught kissing at an event in Malibu, it was 23-year-old Bieber who was seen attending Wednesday night’s church service with the mother of three at the Hillsong Church in Beverly Hills, California.